Full Form of BIS – Bank for International Settlements

 - It also ensures the abundant equity capital by offering them buyback of the different instruments from them that are tradable in the market and helps provide emergency funds to the troubled nations.
 It also offers a high return on the investment of the funds and other various services to attract its clients, i.e., central banks.

 The different functions performed by the bank for international settlements are as follows:

 #1 – Banks for Central Banks

 Wide ranges of financial services are provided by the Bank for International Settlements to the central banks and the other financial institutions.
 It can also be called as the lender of the last resort.
 It assists in the management of the foreign reserves, providing the liquidity to the banks as and when required by way of offering them buyback of the different instruments from them that are tradable in the market, providing emergency funding when required by the troubled nations, making foreign exchange transactions as well as gold transactions for or with the central banks, etc. Along with this, it helps in promoting monetary and financial stability as it acts as the trustee with respect to the international financial operations

 #2 – Research and Policy Analysis

 For promoting monetary and financial stability, Bank for International Settlements publishes related analyses as well as statics pertaining to international banking and the financial matter, thereby facilitating better policymaking, academic research, and helping member central banks in their proper functioning and decision making.

 #3 – Seminars

-Various seminars are also organized by the BIS with the focus on the focus on international financial issues.
+The BIS also organizes various seminars with the focus on a focus on international financial issues.

 BIS is the global center for the economy and the finances.
 It has always played a crucial role in the development of the global financial market.
 It acts as a stabilizing force that encourages financial stability and prosperity in the international platform in such a dynamic world.
-It is designed in such a way that is the independent body which is not accountable as such to any of the national government.
+It is designed so that the independent body is not accountable as such to any of the national government.